hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 4,608 km (2488 nm)

 ##### 0400
 July brings grey days and rain, a drizzle, annoying and ever-present.
 Weak winds are with us, still, we try and keep with it.
 Today, I am a slave to the compass, sacrificing comfort for forwardness.
 I prepared warm oatmeal, but the pan is dirty—Devine had the same idea.
 Warm meals on cold mornings feels good.
 I wonder if the solar panel will work today, given the grey conditions and low visibility.
 I miss the sun already.
-I'm glued to the stairs, hands on ropes, guiding Pino along as it doesn't care to guide itself today, like this amount of wind isn't worth fussing over, with 4 km/h (2 kn) of speed I am inclined to agree, but still, there's a will in me to steer so I will steer.
+I'm glued to the stairs, hands on ropes, guiding Pino along as it doesn't care to guide itself today, like this amount of wind isn't worth fussing over, with 2 kn of speed I am inclined to agree, but still, there's a will in me to steer so I will steer.

 ##### 0530
 Slave to the compass no longer, I've left my post, annoyed.
 The forecast I checked inspired this decision, as the coming calm is complete.
 We will not be sailing today, maybe not even tomorrow.
 This part of the ocean is not what I thought it'd be.
 It's like the doldrums of the north, but only around Pino.
 I've lashed the tiller, and rolled in the jib, now Pino can go wherever it wants at a snail's pace.
 There are waves that carry us onward, I wonder if this is what was propelling us on too last night.
 Today will be a quiet day, spent in a monochrome, wet world.
 The rain is too light to catch, I'm hoping for a good downpour so we can replenish our tanks.
 We are using as little water as possible, but catching a few litres would reassure me, and maybe permit us to wash a few neglected items.